-- Remove pancakes off the cookies sheet and place in freezer safe bag or container.
+- Remove pancakes off the cookies sheet and place in a freezer-safe bag or container.

 How to Reheat Pancakes

-- In Microwave: Place 1-3 pancakes on heat safe plate an microwave for 30 seconds, flip pancakes over and microwave for additional 30 seconds.
+- In Microwave: Place 1-3 pancakes on heat safe plate and microwave for 30 seconds, flip pancakes over, and microwave for additional 30 seconds.

-- In Oven: Or wrap pancakes in foil and place into 350 degree oven for 10 minutes.
+- In Oven: Or wrap pancakes in foil and place it into a 350-degree oven for 10 minutes.
 This is the PREFERRED method for reheating pancakes, as the pancakes will warm evenly, not get soggy, and not dry out using this method.

-- In Microwave: Microwave 1-3 pancakes at at time for 1 minute, flip pancakes, and microwave for additional 30-60 seconds, depending on microwave strength.
+- In Microwave: Microwave 1-3 pancakes at a time for 1 minute, flip pancakes, and microwave for additional 30-60 seconds, depending on microwave strength.